xebialabs/devops-as-code-workshop/README.md

 # Exercise 9: Create AWS infrastructure with CloudFormation

-Then let's privision our infrastructure with CloudFormation.
-We'll let XL Deploy manage and run the CloudFormation template for us.
+Now privision the infrastructure using XL Deploy and CloudFormation.
+We'll let XL Deploy manage and run the CloudFormation template for us and let CloudFormation create the actual resources.

 1) Import the CloudFormation template and its metadata into XL Deploy:
 ```